 Applying for a graduate course

-A student wishing to read for one of the graduate degrees under the auspices of the Faculty of Oriental Studies at Oxford University must first be assessed and admitted by the Faculty Board of Oriental Studies.
-The Faculty's offer of a place includes the guarantee of a college place, although not necessarily in an applicant's preferred college.
+A student wishing to read for one of the graduate degrees offered by the Faculty of Oriental Studies at Oxford University must first be assessed and admitted by the Faculty Board of Oriental Studies.
+The Faculty's offer of a place includes the guarantee of a college place, although not necessarily in your preferred college.

 You may wish to consult the relevant programme entries in the University's Graduate Studies Prospectus as well as the list of available graduate courses on this website before submitting your application.

-The most useful links to guide you through the application process:
+The most useful links to guide you through the application process are: